The Curandero: a look into folkloric healing in Mexico

 Traditional medicine has existed for hundreds of years before modern medicine emerged.
 Even the World Health Organization (WHO) recognizes the importance of traditional, alternative, and herbal medicines.

-Every country has different indigenous groups with different traditional medicine practices.
+Every country has different indigenous groups with different traditional medical practices.
 In Mexico, they have the curandero.
-Keep reading to find out more about this type of folkloric healing.
+So, what do we know about this type of folkloric healing?

 How They Emerged